 English majors are required to take English 4111, a one-credit course on reflective writing, in their last year.
+It is only offered in the fall semester.

 What we'll do:

 - 1. We'll read journal articles to discover the theoretical purposes of writing reflectively.
 These articles will also illustrate the practical benefits enjoyed by writers and students of literature who learn to reflect on their growth. - 2.
 We'll learn how to write a letter of application and a professional resume, two practical forms of reflective, self-assessing writing vital in the world of work. - 3.
 We'll learn how to assemble portfolios and how to write the centerpiece of the portfolio, the reflective essay.